Working to make government more effective

 What is Ofcom?

 The Office of Communications (Ofcom) is the UK communications regulator, overseeing the broadcasting, telecommunications and postal industries.
-Its principal duty is to regulate communications in the interests of consumers and citizens.
-55 Communications Act 2003 c.21, part 1, section 3, available at: www.legislation.gov.uk/ukpga/2003/21/section/3 (retrieved 6 April 2023)
+Its principal duty is to regulate communications in the interests of consumers and citizens. undefined Communications Act 2003 c.21, part 1, section 3, available at: www.legislation.gov.uk/ukpga/2003/21/section/3 (retrieved 6 April 2023)

-Ofcom is a public corporation, accountable to parliament, with the culture secretary being the responsible minister (except for postal services, where the business secretary is responsible).
-56 Department for Digital, Culture, Media & Sport and Ofcom, The Office of Communications (Ofcom) Framework Document, Gov.uk, 9 August 2016, retrieved 2 May2023, www.gov.uk/government/publications/the-office-of-communications-ofcom-framework-document, paragraph 2.6
+Ofcom is a public corporation, accountable to parliament, with the culture secretary being the responsible minister (except for postal services, where the business secretary is responsible). undefined Communications Act 2003 c.21, part 1, section 3, available at: www.legislation.gov.uk/ukpga/2003/21/section/3 (retrieved 6 April 2023)

 The culture secretary appoints the chair and non-executive members of its board through the public appointments process.
-Ofcom is funded through fees paid by the industries it regulates and is a net contributor to the Treasury, as it gives any proceeds from fines and penalties to the government (after retaining the amount needed to fund certain duties).
-57 Ofcom, Annual Report and Accounts 2021 to 2022, 21 July 2022, retrieved 1 February 2023, www.ofcom.org.uk/__data/assets/pdf_file/0022/240727/annual-report-2021-22.pdf, p.
-55
+Ofcom is funded through fees paid by the industries it regulates and is a net contributor to the Treasury, as it gives any proceeds from fines and penalties to the government (after retaining the amount needed to fund certain duties). undefined Communications Act 2003 c.21, part 1, section 3, available at: www.legislation.gov.uk/ukpga/2003/21/section/3 (retrieved 6 April 2023)

 How has Ofcom changed over time?

-and then given its full range of early powers in the Communications Act 2003, 59 Communications Act 2003, available at: www.legislation.gov.uk/ukpga/2003/21/contents (retrieved 6 April 2023) when it replaced five different TV and radio regulators.
+and then given its full range of early powers in the Communications Act 2003, undefined Communications Act 2003 c.21, part 1, section 3, available at: www.legislation.gov.uk/ukpga/2003/21/section/3 (retrieved 6 April 2023)

-Ofcom gained powers to regulate video-on-demand services in 2010 60 Ofcom, Regulation of TV-like Video On Demand (VOD) Services’ Ofcom, 20 September 2010, retrieved 6 April 2023, www.ofcom.org.uk/tv-radio-and-on-demand/information-for-industry/on-demand/atvod-archives/vod-regulation and the postal industries in 2011.
-61 Postal Services Act 2011, c.5, part 3, available at: www.legislation.gov.uk/ukpga/2011/5/contents (retrieved 6 April 2023)
+Ofcom gained powers to regulate video-on-demand services in 2010 4 Ofcom, Regulation of TV-like Video On Demand (VOD) Services’ Ofcom, 20 September 2010, retrieved 6 April 2023, https://www.ofcom.org.uk/tv-radio-and-on-demand/information-for-industry and the postal industries in 2011. undefined Communications Act 2003 c.21, part 1, section 3, available at: www.legislation.gov.uk/ukpga/2003/21/section/3 (retrieved 6 April 2023)

 What does Ofcom now do?

 Ofcom’s wide-ranging functions and powers span economic regulation (such as the promotion of competition and the auctioning of radio spectrums) and content regulation (maintaining of a set of quality standards in TV).
 Ofcom does not generally resolve individual complaints, with the notable exception of complaints regarding TV or radio content, but may investigate if it receives many complaints highlighting a particular problem.
-Its main legal duties, and the methods it uses to meet them, are summarised in the table below and unless otherwise referenced set out in Section 3 of the Communications Act 2003 as amended: 65 Communications Act 2003, c.21, part 1, section 3, available at: NULLwww.legislation.gov.uk/ukpga/2003/21/section/3 (retrieved 6 April 2023)
+Its main legal duties, and the methods it uses to meet them, are summarised in the table below and unless otherwise referenced set out in Section 3 of the Communications Act 2003 as amended: undefined Communications Act 2003 c.21, part 1, section 3, available at: www.legislation.gov.uk/ukpga/2003/21/section/3 (retrieved 6 April 2023)

 Duties